AdityaDendukuri/DiscreteStochasticSimulation/README.md

 **Early Stage:**

 More features and docs coming soon!
-Look at the `lotka_volterra_notebook.ipynb` for a quick demo.
+Look at the jupyter notebook titled `lotka_volterra_notebook.ipynb` for a quick demo.

 **Dependencies:**